 COAT COLOR: Varying shades of golden rust in color

 Vizslas are exceptionally companionable and form strong bonds with their family members.
 They tend to be friendly with people and other dogs (and cats) in general and thrive in company.
 This does mean, however, that they can be prone to developing separation anxiety if left on their own too much and they are best suited to a household where they will have someone around most of the day.

 |Tendency to Bark||High|

 History of the Vizsla

-By the late 19th century, the population of Vizslas had dramatically declined, and they were on the verge of extinction.
-The dedication of breed enthusiasts meant it was able to escape this fate and their popularity has since continued to grow again.
+By the late 19th century, the population of vizslas had dramatically declined, and they were on the verge of extinction.
+The dedication of breed enthusiasts meant it was able to escape this fate and the demand for this dog has since continued to grow again.

-They excel in competitive sports and can make great agility dogs.
+This breed excels in competitive sports and can make great agility dogs.
 Their hunting pointing and retrieval skills mean they also do well in scent work trials, and they are often great lovers of water.
-They are known for their stamina and athleticism and love to run.
-This also makes them a popular choice if you enjoy the sport of Canicross (running with your dog).
+They are known for their stamina and athleticism and love to run, so you will often see advice from owners that this breed needs hours every day running around outdoors.
+A quick walk around the block will not be enough for a vizsla.
+However, this type of energy makes them a popular choice if you enjoy the sport of Canicross (running with your dog).

-They are quite a communicative breed and can be prone to alert barking and howling and other vocalizations.
+They are quite a communicative breed and can be prone to alert barking, howling, and other vocalizations.
 You will need to make sure that you do not accidentally reinforce these behaviors as they can then become a problem.
 Always reward them for being quiet and ask for an alternative behavior to keep their barking under control.